 Ready to Apply?

-Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Law Track, individualized assistance with your law school application is available through the Newnan Advising Center (call 734-764-0332 for an appointment) and possibly also through the advisors within your own School, College, Department or Program.
+Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Law Track, individualized assistance with your law school application is available through the Newnan Advising Center (call 734-764-0332 or go online to schedule an appointment) and possibly also through the advisors within your own School, College, Department or Program.

 As you get involved in your classes and co-curricular engagements, start thinking about potential sources for reference letters.
 Keep these tips in mind when arranging for your letters: